Group writing mindset in a nutshell

 If you’re wondering what writing collaboratively, or the collaborative writing process, actually is, it may be described as “the process of producing a written work as a group where all team members contributed to the content and the decisions about how the group will function”.

-It’s enough for a group to consist of more than one writer to call their content production “collaborative writing.”
+It’s enough for a group to consist of more than one writer to call their content production “collaborative writing", as opposed to individual work.
 Sometimes, though, it’s just peer reviewing, and not team writing per se, that is referred to as collaborative writing.

-Some of the benefits of getting together to collaborate over a writing assignment include:
+Some of the benefits of getting together to collaborate on a writing assignment include:

 - mastering writing patterns by observing what colleagues are doing